SBTechAS/icarus/README.md

 * UART pins forwarded
 * CAN bus

+## Status

+Board is in testing phase and are not ready for production.
+You would be able to order this board directly from JLCPCB (adapted to parts from them).

 ## Motherboard for Walter

 Based on Walter from QuickSpot.
 You can find the device [here](https://www.quickspot.io/documentation.html#/hardware_walter).